Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: Brief review of six-dimensional gauge theories with flux compactification

 where $j$ takes values between $0$ and $|N|-1$.
-One can expand the Weyl spinors with respect to these mode functions similarly to (\ref{eq:Landau_expansion}).
+The Weyl spinors are expanded with respect to these mode functions as

-As for the gauge fields, they do not feel the magnetic flux and thus expand with respect to KK modes functions.
-An important remark is needed: The fermionic zero modes are chiral.
-Indeed, starting from the Lagrangian (\ref{eq:non_susy_fermionic_action}), one can write the Euler-Lagrange equations for the Weyl fermions.
-Let us compute as an example the equation for $\psi$.
+In contrast, the gauge fields do not feel the magnetic flux and thus expand with respect to KK mode functions.
+Note that the fermionic zero modes are chiral.
+Indeed, starting from the Lagrangian (\ref{eq:non_susy_fermionic_action}), one can write down the Euler-Lagrange equations for the Weyl fermions.
+We now compute the equation of motion for $\psi$ as an example:

+where we have expanded the scalar field $\phi$ around its vacuum configuration due to the constant magnetic field: